 Achieving a fair and beneficial child custody arrangement is important for parents and children alike.
 With strong legal guidance, you can be confident you are entering into a custody agreement that meets the needs of your children and respects your rights as a parent.

 Under New York child custody law, if one parent is awarded sole physical custody, the other parent is almost always given visitation rights which allow for “frequent and meaningful” visitation with the child.
 A common visitation schedule is every other weekend, every other holiday, and one night in the middle of the week if the parents live near each other.

 A child custody lawyer from our firm can help you work out a visitation schedule that meets the requirements of the law and honors your relationship with your child.
 If you need to change your current visitation schedule, we can also help you obtain a post divorce modifications.

 Contact Us for Help with Child Custody & Visitation

 Working out a child custody arrangement is often one of the most stressful aspects of divorce.
-We can help you assert your rights as a parent and obtain a result that’s in your child’s best interest.
+Our Kingston child custody lawyers can help you assert your rights as a parent and obtain a result that’s in your child’s best interest.
 For more information, please contact Rusk, Wadlin, Heppner & Martuscello, LLP to schedule a consultation.